-NOTE: The spring clip connecting link must be attached to anchor end of roller load chain before chain is run into hoist.
+to anchor end of roller load chain before chain is run into hoist.
 Failure to do so may result in damage to chain or hoist.

-(2) When installing limit stop on anchor end of load chain attach it at link.
-See Figure 3-1b.
+(3) When installing limit stop on anchor end of load chain attach it at link shown below.
+See Figure 3-2.